Security as a Service insight

 What forms does Security as a Service take?

-Is this the preferred option for vendors and customers going forward?
+Will vendors and customers prefer this options going forward?
 Why?

 It is the preferred route for many vendors as they have to meet the trend and reseller and user demand for cloud/managed services.
 It’s certainly the case in the SME markets as both the resellers and the end-users often don’t have the skills and/or resources to manage these environments/services correctly.